 There are many ways to value your business, and you most likely don’t have a great grip on which one is most applicable to your situation.

-The last thing you want to do is put your business up for sale that is 2 x or 3x what it’s worth or undervalues what it is worth.
+The last thing you want to do is put your business up for sale at a price that is 2 x or 3x what it’s worth or undervalues what it’s worth.

-One of the common mistakes that business owners do make is that they overvalue their business – This is a fatal mistake.
+One of the common mistakes by business owners is that they overvalue their business.

-(Stamford Exit Planning, gives you all the tools you need to value your business, CORRECTLY)
+The Stamford Exit Planning, gives you all the tools you need to value your business CORRECTLY.